 - 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide.
 In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the manner prescribed may be deviated from.
-If an examination is taken using online proctoring, this takes place in accordance with the TU Delft Online Proctored Examination Regulation. - 2.
+In case of a force majeur an examination is taken using online proctoring, this takes place in accordance with the TU Delft Online Proctored Examination Regulation. - 2.
 The study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
 A student may participate in an examination for a course no more than twice in one academic year, with the understanding that registration for an examination without timely withdrawal counts as participation. - 4.
 In special cases, the Board of Examiners will deviate from the provisions of this Article in favour of the student. - 5.
-5 Working days before a written examination, the examiner will give the students the opportunity to familiarise themselves with representative sample questions and the criteria by which they will be assessed.
+At least 5 Working days before a written examination, the examiner will give the students the opportunity to familiarise themselves with representative sample questions and the criteria by which they will be assessed.
 The teacher or examiner will provide accompanying guidelines for the way in which the sample questions are answered.

-Article 17 - Times and number of examinations (Art.
-7.13 Section 2, Subsection j WHW) FSC right of approval, BoS advisory powers
+Article 17 - Times and number of examinations

+(Art.
+7.13 Section 2, Subsection j WHW)

+FSC right of approval, BoS advisory powers

-- 1. Two opportunities to take written examinations will be offered each academic year.
-The previous provision applies equally to examinations other than written examinations, unless this cannot be reasonably demanded of the programme.
-The times in which the examinations can be taken are: - at the end of the teaching period in which the course is taught, and - in the fifth week or at the end of the next teaching period or during the summer resit period according to the TU Delft academic calendar. - 2.
+- 1. Two opportunities to take written examinations will be offered each academic year. - The previous provision applies equally to assessments other than written examinations, unless this cannot be reasonably demanded of the programme.
+In those cases a different option will be provided, if at all possible.
+Participation in this may, within the limits of proportionality, be subject to additional requirements.
+The times in which the examinations can be taken are: - at the end of the teaching period in which the course is taught (Q1, Q2, Q3, Q4), and - in the fifth week or at the end of the next teaching period or during the summer resit period according to the TU Delft academic calendar (only for courses taught in Q4). - 2.
 A timetable per semester is issued detailing when examinations may be taken, and it is published before the start of the relevant teaching period. - 3.
 Contrary to the provisions in Section 1, the opportunity to take the examination for a course that is not taught in a certain academic year must be given at least once in that year.